Intrastat Reporting - Who Has to Submit?

 Intrastat declarations are an essential requirement for the majority of businesses that trade with other EU Member States.
 Submitting accurate and complete Intrastat declarations in a timely manner can be burdensome, though.

-To find bespoke solutions for your business, optimize your VAT costs, and reach millions of new potential customers, email us at mycompliance@taxually.com and we’ll arrange a free call with one of our VAT experts.
+To find bespoke solutions for your business, including help with Intrastat returns, email us at mycompliance@taxually.com and we'll arrange a free call with one of our experts.